Jim Mollison

-James Allan Mollison MBE (19 April 1905 – 30 October 1959) was a Scottish pioneer aviator who, flying solo or with his wife, Amy Johnson, set many records during the rapid development of aviation in the 1930s.
+James Allan Mollison MBE (19 April 1905 – 30 October 1959) was a Scottish pioneer aviator who, flying solo or with his first wife, Amy Johnson, set many records during the rapid development of aviation in the 1930s.

 Early years

 Mollison was born on 19 April 1905 in Glasgow, the only child of Hector Alexander Mollison, a consultant engineer, and Thomasina Macnee Addie (d.
 1965).
 He was educated at The Glasgow Academy and Edinburgh Academy.
 He was attracted at an early age to flying.
-Obtaining his Royal Air Force (RAF) Short Service Commission at 18, he was the youngest officer in the service and, upon completion of training, was posted to India, flying on active service in Waziristan.
+Obtaining his Royal Air Force (RAF) Short Service Commission at 18, he was the youngest officer in the service and, upon completion of training, was posted to India.
+He flew the Bristol F.2B on active service in Waziristan, taking part in the Pink's War operations.